mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Draw a realistic circuit model for a capacitor.
 What are the parastics and where do they come from?
 - What is a capacitor's self resonant frequency?
 - Build a LPF/HPF using a single capacitor.
+- What's a bypass/decoupling capacitor?
+What about a bulk capacitor?
+What's the difference?

 ## Inductors
 - Draw the symbol for an inductor.